komarserjio/notejam/contribute.rst

 Contribution guide
 ******************

-At first play with live demo at http://notejamapp.com.

 =========================
 Pull requests and commits
 =========================

-Always prepend your commit with framework name.
+Always prepend commit message with framework name.

-Examples of good commit messages:
+Examples of **good** commit messages:

 ``Django: Implemented signout functionality`` ``Symfony: Fixed broken pad tests``

-If you contribute into on of the existing application please please send your pull requests to specific branch (e.g. ``django`` branch for Django framework, ``rubyonrails`` for Ruby on Rails)
+If you contribute into on of the existing application please send your pull requests in the specific branch
+(e.g. ``django`` branch for Django framework, ``rubyonrails`` for Ruby on Rails)

-If you develop new application submit your code code in the ``master`` branch.
+If you develop new application submit your code in the ``master`` branch.

 ==========
 Code style
 ==========

+Please follow code style guidelines and best practices for your programming language and framework.
+Specify guidelines in a README file in a code style section.
+Example: ...

 ========================